 As I was cleaning out my stash of food magazines, I came across the 2017 issues of Food & Wine.
 Many of its recipes I have not tried as I was on overdrive with work during that time.
 The February issue was entitled “Eat Smarter Live Longer” which grabbed my attention.
 It is comforting to know the plant-based food trend hasn’t changed much in the last couple years and I am still on the right track as a smart eater.
 In hopes of influencing my meat-eating husband in the right direction, I made the Chickpeas and Kale in Spicy Pomodoro Sauce from the magazine.
-When I served it at lunch today, he said “I thought some bacon would be great in this until I tasted it and realize it doesn’t need it at all.”
+When I served it at lunch today, he said “I thought some bacon would be great in this until I tasted it and realized it doesn’t need it at all.”
 This is a recipe for 4 and just the two of us polished it off.
 I think this says it all!

 This recipe was created by Chef Missy Robbins of Brooklyn’s award-winning Lilia restaurant who took an age old Italian classic, pasta al pomodoro, and made it gluten-free by replacing pasta with chickpeas.
 Then she added kale, one of the healthiest greens of the 21t century to pump up the nutritional quotient.
-No wonder Food & Wine named this recipe one of their top 40 in 2018.
+No wonder Food & Wine named this recipe one of their top 40.
 Below is the recipe from the February issue of Food & Wine magazine.
 For more healthy food ideas, check out my Instagram @healthydigz.

 1/2 cup extra-virgin olive oil